What do you do after a blog post publishes?

 I'm an introvert.

 Well, I'm a "situational extrovert", as my friend Kristin once said.
-With a tendency to share inappropriate information in public...
+One with a tendency to share *inappropriate* information in public...

 Well, it's more that I don't seem to have a filter as much as I used to.
 (Or maybe I just stopped caring what other people think. *Finally*)